Sourdough English Muffins

 • Better than store-bought: Even without the nooks and crannies (for now), the fresh, homemade taste is unmatched.

-A Note on Nooks and Crannies
+A Note on Texture

 Our Favorite Way to Enjoy Them